People's Mojahedin Organization of Iran

-Facing the subsequent repression of the MEK by the IRP, Rajavi fled to Paris.
-During the exile, the underground network that remained in Iran continued to plan and carry out attacks and it allegedly conducted the August 1981 bombing that killed Iran's president and prime minister.
+Rajavi fled to Paris and during the exile, the underground network that remained in Iran continued to plan and carry out attacks.
+It allegedly conducted the August 1981 bombing that killed Iran's president and prime minister.
 In 1983, the MEK began meeting with Iraqi officials.
 In 1986, France expelled the MEK at the request of Iran, forcing it to relocate to Camp Ashraf in Iraq.
 In 1987, it founded the "National Liberation Army of Iran" (NLA), with the sole objective of "toppling the Islamic Republic through military force from outside the country".
-During the Iran-Iraq War, the MEK then sided with Iraq, taking part in Operation Forty Stars, and Operation Mersad.
+During the Iran–Iraq War, the MEK then sided with Iraq, taking part in Operation Forty Stars, and Operation Mersad.
 Following Operation Mersad, Iranian officials ordered the mass execution of prisoners said to support the MEK.
 The group gained significant publicity in 2002 by announcing the existence of Iranian nuclear facilities.
 In 2003, the MEK's military wing signed a ceasefire agreement with the U.S. and was disarmed at Camp Ashraf.

-Between 1997 and 2013, the MEK was on the lists of terrorist organizations of the US, Canada, EU, UK and Japan for various periods.
-The MEK is designated as a terrorist organization by Iran.
+Between 1997 and 2013, the MEK was on the lists of terrorist organisations of the US, Canada, EU, UK and Japan for various periods.
+The MEK is designated as a terrorist organisation by Iran.
 Critics have described the group as exhibiting traits of a "personality cult", while its backers describe the group as proponents of "a free and democratic Iran" that could become the next government there.